LBC-LNBio/SMC-Benchmarking/README.md

 - [MoloVol](https://github.com/molovol/MoloVol) (v1.0.0): a software for volume and surface computations of single molecules and crystallographic unit cells.

+- [CAVER](https://www.caver.cz) (v3.0.2): is a software tool for analysis and visualization of tunnels and channels in protein structures.

 To install Python 3, Python 2, Pip 3, Pip 2, Open Babel and PyBEL, run:

 ```bash